Good Course, Lousy Tees

 There are no restrooms or water out on the course, but I assume that you can use those inside the YMCA building.

 Other Thoughts: The old Hole 14 was pulled to eliminate the problem of crossing fairways with 15 and throwing into the baseball fields.
 The basket was relocated out past Hole 12, creating a new Hole 13.
-Be aware that the basket still has "14" on it.
-Which means that the new Hole 14 is the old 13, and that basket still has "13" on it.
-Once you get past this pair everything is back to correct.

 This course offers 18 very decent holes.
 WIth concrete tee pads and (especially) decent signage this would be a very good course.